CityOfLosAngeles/planning-entitlements/scripts_notebooks_README.md

 * `A3-parse-zoning`: Use zone parser in `pcts_parser`, validate results, and refine parser.
 Notes and errors are recorded.

 ### B. Census Work
-* `B1-census-tract-stats`: Use census functions in `pcts_census_utils` to create a master tract-level table with outcomes of interest.
+* `B1-census-tract-stats`: Use census functions in `laplan.census` to create a master tract-level table with outcomes of interest.

 ### C. TOC Analysis
 * `C1-build-toc-master`: Create master TOC analysis dataframe by combining PCTS, zoning, and TOC tiers.
 Master table includes all TOC-eligible parcels with number of TOC entitlements and non-TOC entitlements attached.
 Summary stats by zone class and TOC tiers.